sheyls/Data-Process-Covid19/Project Plan - Predicting Severe COVID-19 Cases.md

   - **Risk Assessment and Mitigation**: [Identify risks and strategies to mitigate them, e.g., data privacy, model bias.]
   - **Final Reporting and Presentation**: [Prepare a comprehensive report and presentation for stakeholders.]

+- **Work Packages**: [Organize tasks into work packages reflecting different phases of the project, from data understanding to model deployment.]

+- **Gantt Chart**: [Provide a Gantt chart that visually represents the timeline, highlighting key milestones and deadlines.]

+- **Budget**: [Estimate the budget for the project, including costs such as computational resources, human resources.]

 ### Task Breakdown

 #### 1. Data Acquisition